 Frequent Asked Questions (FAQ’s) about Dental Insurance:

 A: We work with all dental benefit plans that give you the freedom to choose your own dentist.
 We strongly believe that dental insurances should not dictate patient treatment nor should it limit patient freedom of choice.
 We do not participate in plans where patients are assigned to a dental office, often not by choice.
-Dr. Shumaker wants all our patients to receive the highest standard of care our profession can offer.
-Our staff will do everything possible to help you understand and to get the most out of your insurance benefits.
-Our front desk staff has years of experience in maximizing your insurance benefits, as well as other options, to help cover some or all of the costs of the dental care you need.
+Dr. Shumaker and Dr. Allen want all our patients to receive the highest standard of care our profession can offer.
+Our team will do everything possible to help you understand and to get the most out of your insurance benefits.
+Our front desk team has years of experience in maximizing your insurance benefits, as well as other options, to help cover some or all of the costs of the dental care you need.
 We are on your side!

-Q: If Dr. Shumaker is not In-Network providers for my dental insurance, does this mean I cannot come to their office for care?
+Q: If Northern Colorado Periodontics is not In-Network providers for my dental insurance, does this mean I cannot come to their office for care?